rppicomidi/ideacentreStick300-T100TA-linux/README.md

 coming out of the speakers or headphones and is replaced by an ear-splitting screeching noise.
 See this [issue](https://github.com/thesofproject/sof/issues/3868).
 The askubuntu site says there is a [fix in Ubuntu 20.04LTS](https://askubuntu.com/questions/1395617/no-sound-on-asus-transformer-t100ha) but I never tried it.
-Workarounds exist, but did not work for my application:
+Workarounds that I tried exist, but my project needed the on-board audio to work:
   - Audio over HDMI works fine.
   - Audio from a USB to audio adapter also works fine either through the keyboard's USB host or through the microUSB charging port with an OTG adapter.